hackergrrl/goertzel-stream/README.md

 ## var detect = goertzel(freq, opts={})

-Returns a WriteStream set to detect a single frequency, `freq`.
-Pipe an audio source into this.
+Returns a WriteStream set to detect frequencies. `freq` can be a single number or an array of frequencies to detect.

 `opts` is mandatory, and has some required and optional parameters: